Gurgling Stomach and Diarrhea for a Week: 7 Causes & Treatments.

 - The disease continues as periods of flare-ups and remission.

 - It is usually triggered by certain foods (Such as FODMAPs) or psychological stress.

 - It can cause recurrent stomach gurgling and diarrhea for a week or more.

 Read this detailed guide about how is IBS diagnosed.
 Arrange a doctor visit if you think your symptoms are consistent with IBS.

 Treatment of IBS usually includes:

-- Avoiding gas-producing trigger foods such as FODMAPs.
+- Avoid gas-producing trigger foods such as FODMAPs.